Financial Wellbeing in Retirement

 Often, we’ll come across people who have saved far too much and are now too late in their retirement to properly enjoy their wealth.
 Sometimes, retirees take a large portion of their wealth to the grave, and while there are no ‘right and wrong’ answers, it probably would’ve made a lot more sense to have either passed it on to the next generation while they were still alive, spent more (such as on travel or living a more lavish lifestyle), or given more to charities, church, or community.
 When large sums are taken to the grave, often the lawyers and executors of the will are the most pleased, as they frequently charge significant fees – especially if the will is challenged which can take years to resolve.
 This is where a detailed retirement plan can ward off such issues.

 Taking care of your personal financial wellbeing can be as important to your overall wellbeing as a roof over your head, nurturing your social connections, and maintaining your physical and mental health.
-The top eight secrets to ensure your financial wellbeing in retirement include:

-While approaching your finances in this way can be complex and a little daunting, a good adviser can help you identify the key issues and work out how to effectively address them.
+While this might seem a little daunting, a good financial adviser can help you identify the key issues and work out how to effectively address them.
 Ultimately, getting good advice can help you gain more financial confidence.
-While it may not happen overnight, the right approach and partnering with a trusted professional may be the key to managing your financial wellbeing, so reach out to us to arrange a complimentary, no obligation, initial consultation.
-It'd be our pleasure to assist.

 You may also like: